Gazpuxx/Gazpuxx/README.md

 - 👋 Hi, I’m @Gazpuxx
 - 👀 I’m interested in learning new stuff about programming, playing minecraft, watching anime.
-- 🌱 I’m currently learning python and java.
+- 🌱 I’m currently learning rust.
-- � If theres something you wanna tell me about you can contact me on discord.
-My username: Gazpuxx#7979
+- � If theres something you wanna tell me about you can contact me on insta.
+My username: rizzlerforreal69